Want to get this content in audio format? Just click play below!

 We’ve written about how in baseball, skill is valued over size.
 It’s one of the great things about the national pastime—the best players come in all shapes and sizes.
-Just think back to last year’s AL MVP race between Aaron Judge and Jose Altuve.
+Just think back two years to the AL MVP race between Aaron Judge and Jose Altuve.
 You couldn’t pick two more distinct body types.
 While the Judge and Altuve comparison is easy to draw upon and helps to show that size doesn’t have to be a limiting factor, it would be foolish not to point out that Altuve is an extraordinary talent.
 While skill is the driving force for playing opportunities at the college level, size and “physicality” are heavily recruited attributes and do matter.
 In this article, we describe the difference between “size” and “physicality”, and explain why college coaches value these two attributes, and why you need to focus on becoming the most physical version of yourself.

 “Size” versus “physicality”

 In baseball scouting terms, size refers to a player’s physical characteristics or things that can be measured like height, build, wingspan, etc. Size is objective and easy to compare.
 A scout or coach may say something like, “He’s a good size kid,” meaning he has a big, projectable frame and valuable physical attributes.
 To stick with our original comparison, Judge is taller and has a much bigger frame than Altuve.
 Judge has size, Altuve doesn’t.
 That’s a size comparison.
 Physicality is more subjective in nature and has many definitions around the baseball field.
 Physicality can refer to size.
 As in, “He is a physical player.”
 Physicality is often also be used to describe tools.
 For example, “That’s a physical swing.”
 To expand on this idea, it could be said that Altuve has a “physical” swing (referring to bat speed and power) or that he is a “physical player for his size” (Meaning his tools and strength play bigger than you’d expect from a player his size).
 His size, however, would never be described as “physical”.